ostrebko/car_clf/readme.md

 <details>
 <summary>General description </summary> <br>

-<p>The term inference in this project means proving multi-classification of car images with trained model.
-The application gets to the entrance image, converts image to an array for feeding to the model input and makes a prediction with trained model.</p>
+<p>The term inference in this project means proving the multi-classification of car images with a trained model.
+The application gets to the entrance image, converts image to an array for feeding to the model input, and makes a prediction with the trained model.</p>

 <p>To carry out an inference perform in the terminal:</p>